Use case — FAPI 2.0 Baseline

 What is FAPI 2.0?

 FAPI ("Financial-grade API") is a profile of OAuth 2.0 + OIDC maintained by the OpenID Foundation.
-It picks a strict subset of the underlying specs and forbids the optional flexibility that attackers historically abused — for example, FAPI rejects RS256 signatures in favour of ES256/PS256, requires PKCE on every authorization, mandates sender-constrained tokens (DPoP or mTLS), and forces RPs to send their authorize requests through PAR + JAR instead of as plain query strings.
+It picks a strict subset of the underlying specs and forbids the optional flexibility that attackers historically abused — for example, FAPI rejects RS256 signatures in favour of ES256/PS256, requires PKCE on every authorization, mandates sender-constrained tokens (DPoP or mTLS), and forces RPs to send their authorize requests through PAR + JAR instead of as plain query strings (this library signs id_tokens with ES256 only, so the anti-RS256 clause is satisfied by construction).

 The bar exists because banking, healthcare, and government deployments need a profile that can be audited against a checklist instead of "did you remember to set every flag?".
 FAPI 2.0 supersedes FAPI 1.0 (which is still in use).
 FAPI 2.0 Baseline is the entry-level profile; FAPI 2.0 Message Signing adds JARM + DPoP nonce + RS-side proof signing.